Correlative Information Maximization Based Biologically Plausible Neural Networks for Correlated Source Separation: Conclusion

 \section{Conclusion}

 In this article, we propose an information-theoretic framework for generating biologically plausible neural networks that are capable of separating both independent and correlated sources.
 The proposed CorInfoMax framework can be applied to infinitely many source domains, enabling a diverse set of source characterizations.
 In addition to solving unsupervised linear inverse problems, CorInfoMax networks have the potential to generate structured embeddings from observations based on the choice of source domains.
 In fact, as a future extension, we consider representation frameworks that learn desirable source domain representations by adapting the output-interneuron connections in Figure \ref{fig:GenericNNCanonical}.
+Finally, the proposed unsupervised framework and its potential supervised extensions can be useful for neuromorphic systems that are bound to use local learning rules.

 In terms of limitations, we can list the computational complexity for simulating such networks in conventional computers, mainly due to the loop-based recurrent output computation.
 However, as described in Appendix \ref{sec:computation}, the neural networks generated by the proposed framework have computational loads similar to the existing biologically plausible BSS neural networks.